Nikirovast/Timetable_app/README.md

 # Timetable_app
-Web-app written in Golang with echo
+University timetable web-application written in Golang with echo